deeper-cloud/support-site/src/content/questions/how-to-add-menu-item.md

-# How to Add a Menu Item to an Order
+# How to add a menu item to an order

----
+Understand how to add a menu item to an order.
+Learn the process of selecting the desired category, choosing the relevant item, customizing it based on preferences, and confirming the addition to the order.

 3. At the top-right corner of the screen, select the category of menu items you'd like to order and tap to add the relevant item.